camille-004/rl/README.md

 # rl
-Code from my RL learning expedition.
+Code from my RL learning expedition, using PyTorch.

+Thus far, implemented Vanilla Policy Gradient agent with an MLP policy.